camdram/camdram/README.md

 Camdram is an open source project developed for the benefit of the Cambridge student theatre community.
 Anyone can contribute bugs and new features.
 The steps required to set up a development checkout of Camdram are detailed below.
 For the sake of brevity, these instructions assume that the reader is familiar with a number of technologies, such as developing on a Linux based platform, using Git and GitHub.

-New releases are tagged on the `master` branch every so often and pushed to https://www.camdram.net/. https://development.camdram.net/ always reflects the latest changes.
+New releases are tagged on the `master` branch every so often and pushed to https://www.camdram.net/.
+The latest changes can always be seen at https://development.camdram.net/.

 If you encounter any problems with the instructions below, please [create a GitHub issue]( https://github.com/camdram/camdram/issues/new) or send an e-mail to websupport@camdram.net.
 We also have a [live chat hosted on Gitter](https://gitter.im/camdram/development) which you can use to quickly and informally get in touch with the development team.

 ## 1) Install programs

 Install the necessary packages required to run Camdram.
-Camdram currently requires PHP version 5.6 or greater.
+PHP version 5.6 or greater is requied.

-The command below can be run on recent Debian-based distros (including Ubuntu) - installation methods on other distros and operating systems will vary.
+The command below can be run on recent Debian-based distros (including Ubuntu and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) - installation methods on other distros and operating systems will vary.

     $ sudo apt-get install git-core php php-cli composer php-curl php-intl php-sqlite3 php-gd php-json

-The steps below assume that the Composer package manager is installed globally on your system.
+The steps below assume that the Composer PHP package manager is installed globally on your system.
 If it is not available in your distro's repositories, alternate installation methods can be found at https://getcomposer.org/download/

 ## 2) Create a local version of Camdram